yuelaiwang/CEMBA_AMULET_Scrublet/README.md

 #### PRC

+PRCs are in ```$temp/result```.
 Run ```$temp/script/calculate_prc_coordinates.py``` to calculate the coordinates for the precision-recall curves.
 This will result in a [feather file](https://www.rstudio.com/blog/feather/) storing the coordinate information serving as an input to a following R script.
 Basically a feather file stores a dataframe that can be read by both Python and R. Provide the following arguments:

 ```DATASETS``` The path to a set of simulated datasets (replicates of each other)
 ```FEATHERPATH``` The path of the resulting feather file